gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-glyphs.md

 To use it we'll manually create a bufferInfo. ([See previous article if you don't remember what a bufferInfo is](webgl-drawing-multiple-things)).

-    // Maunally create a bufferInfo
+    // Manually create a bufferInfo
     var textBufferInfo = {
       attribs: {
         a_position: { buffer: gl.createBuffer(), numComponents: 2, },